packit/packit.dev/content/posts/pull-from-upstream.md

 Besides GitHub or GitLab, you can use e.g. PyPI, pagure, or [many others](https://release-monitoring.org/static/docs/user-guide.html#backends).
-Also, be aware that there can be a delay in retrieving the new version, so the update to Fedora is usually not created instantly.
+Also, be aware that there can be a delay in retrieving the new version, so the update to Fedora is usually not created instantly (e.g. for Python projects, it is better to configure PyPI backend rather than GitHub since the monitoring there is much less delayed).
 {{< /hint >}}

 ### Packit configuration